Code-Institute-Submissions/bike_builder/README.md

 The site has been deployed to the hosting platform Heroku (link at the top of the page).

-A suite of tests has been written to test certain functionality of the site and extensive manual testing has also been conducted in a number of browsers.
-The site is fully responsive through use of Bootstrap and media queries and is designed to operate well on screen widths of 320px and below.
+A suite of tests has been written to test certain functionality of the site.
+Coverage is not 100% but extensive manual testing has been exhaustively conducted in a number of browsers.

+The site is fully responsive through use of Bootstrap and media queries and is designed to operate well on screen widths of 320px and smaller.